BC46/FLSharp/README.md

 More fixes and improvements may be added in the future.

 ## Installation instructions
-Download the latest `FLSharp.zip` from [Releases](https://github.com/BC46/FLSharp/releases).
+Download the `FLSharp.zip` file from [the latest release](https://github.com/BC46/FLSharp/releases/latest).
 Extract the zip's contents to the `EXE` folder of your Freelancer installation.
-Next, open `dacom.ini` and  `dacomsrv.ini` and in both files append `FLSharp.dll` to the `[Libraries]` section. **Note that FLSharp requires the official 1.1 patch.** Some of the plugin's features may work fine with 1.0 but this is not guaranteed.
+Next, open `dacom.ini` and  `dacomsrv.ini` and in both files append `FLSharp.dll` to the `[Libraries]` section. **Note that FLSharp requires the official 1.1 patch.** Some of the plugin's features may work fine with 1.0, but this is not guaranteed.

 In the `FLSharp.ini` file, you can specify for every individual feature whether or not it should be enabled.
 To disable a feature, change its value from `true` to `false`.
-In almost all cases, having every feature enabled is ideal since these are all quality of life improvements.
+In almost all cases, having every feature enabled is ideal since each feature offers an improvement to the gameplay experience.
 However, you may want to disable one or more features if you do not like them for whatever reason or if they introduce compatibility issues with other plugins.

-If the `FLSharp.ini` file is missing or if it can't be opened, then all features are enabled by default.
+If the `FLSharp.ini` file is missing or if it cannot be opened, then all features are enabled by default.
 When an entry in `FLSharp.ini` is missing, then that particular feature will also be enabled by default.
 In other words, every feature is by default enabled unless stated otherwise.

 ## Build instructions
 Build the project using the `NMAKE` tool from Visual Studio 2017 or newer.